antthegreekgod/PasScan/README.md

 # PasScan

-PasScan is a tool under development to passively scan any target.
+PasScan is a tool under development to passively scan any target (domain).

 3 different datasets are used to gather Open Source Information:
 - crt.sh